Social alienation: History

 The term alienation has been used over the ages with varied and sometimes contradictory meanings.
 In ancient history it could mean a metaphysical sense of achieving a higher state of contemplation, ecstasy or union—becoming alienated from a limited existence in the world, in a positive sense.
 Examples of this usage have been traced to neoplatonic philosophers such as Plotinus (in the Greek alloiosis).
 There have also long been religious concepts of being separated or cut off from God and the faithful, alienated in a negative sense.
 The New Testament mentions the term apallotrioomai in Greek—"being alienated from".
 Ideas of estrangement from a Golden Age, or due to a fall of man, or approximate equivalents in differing cultures or religions, have also been described as concepts of alienation.
 A double positive and negative sense of alienation is broadly shown in the spiritual beliefs referred to as Gnosticism.

-Alienation has also had a particular legal-political meaning since as early as Ancient Roman times, where to alienate property (alienato) is to transfer ownership of it to someone else.
+Alienation also had a particular legal-political meaning since as early as Ancient Roman times, where to alienate property (alienato) is to transfer ownership of it to someone else.
 The term alienation itself comes from the Latin alienus which meant 'of another place or person', which in turn came from alius, meaning "other" or "another".
 Another usage of the term in Ancient Greco-Roman times was by physicians referring to disturbed, difficult or abnormal states of mind, generally attributed to imbalanced physiology.
 In Latin alienatio mentis (mental alienation), this usage has been dated to Asclepiades.
 Once translations of such works had resurfaced in the West in the 17th century, physicians again began using the term, which is typically attributed to Felix Platter.

 In medieval times, a relationship between alienation and social order has been described, mediated in part by mysticism and monasticism.
 The Crusades and witch-hunts have been described as forms of mass alienation.